 The Mutual Recognition of Professional Qualification Directive ended on 31 December 2020.

 For a maximum period of two years from 01 January 2021, transitional arrangements will apply.
-UK healthcare professional regulators will continue to recognise EEA qualifications listed in the Directive as evidence of skills, knowledge & experience regardless of the applicant’s country of origin (under transitional arrangements it is the place of qualification that is considered, not the nationality of the applicant).
+UK healthcare professional regulators will continue to recognise EEA qualifications listed in the Directive as evidence of skills, knowledge and experience regardless of the applicant’s country of origin (under transitional arrangements it is the place of qualification that is considered, not the nationality of the applicant).

 * EU/EEA citizens refers to nationals of Switzerland or one of the EU or EEA member countries.